Skip to main content

 For example: they want to retire at 70 but are getting their pension now at 67.

 Does their current income cash flow help pay for their current living expenses in pre-retirement?
-You can adjust the start age of the item to match the start of the plan so that incomes are paying for retirement expenses.
+You can adjust the start age of the item to match the start of the plan so that incomes are aligned with retirement expenses.

 Want an overview?
 Need a refresher?
 Why not attend free training?
 Click here to reserve your spot.